guilhemmarchand/TA-azure-blob-archiving/docs/configuration.rst

 **Finally, publish the cluster bundle, once the bundle is pushed the indexers are ready to start archiving to Azure blob storage.**

+See :ref:`Manually testing archiving a bucket` to verify that your configuration is successful.

 Splunk indexe(s) configuration to enable archiving
 --------------------------------------------------